Alan Shapley: Marine Corps career

-After further training at the academy, duty at Quantico, Virginia, and completion of the Marine officers' Basic School at the Philadelphia Navy Yard, Lieutenant Shapley sailed for Hawaii in January 1929 to begin almost three years of duty at the Marine Barracks, Pearl Harbor.
-He returned to the United States in October 1931, and served in various capacities at San Diego, California, before taking command of the Marine Detachment aboard the USS San Francisco in January 1934.
-He was promoted to first lieutenant that same month.
-Detached from the San Francisco in June 1936, he returned to Quantico where he served as aide-de-camp to the commanding general of the Marine barracks.
+After further training at the U.S. Naval Academy and duty at Quantico, Virginia, 2nd Lt Shapley completed the Marine officers' Basic School at the Philadelphia Navy Yard.
+In January 1929, he was assigned to the Marine Barracks at Pearl Harbor, Hawaii, where he served for nearly three years.
+Shapley returned to the United States in October 1931 and held various positions at Marine Corps bases in San Diego, California.
+In January 1934, he assumed command of the Marine Detachment aboard the USS San Francisco and was promoted to first lieutenant that same month.
+After being detached from the San Francisco in June 1936, he returned to Quantico, Virginia, where he served as aide-de-camp to the commanding general of the Marine Barracks.
 He was promoted to captain in July 1936.

-In June 1937, Captain Shapley entered the Junior Course of the Marine Corps Schools at Quantico.
-He completed the course in May 1938, and was ordered to San Francisco, California, as aide-de-camp to the commanding general, Department of the Pacific.
-After serving in that capacity until July 1939, he served as Operations, Training and Intelligence Officer of the Department of the Pacific until May 1940.
-A month later he departed for Hawaii where he took command of the Marine detachment on the USS Arizona.
-He was promoted to major in August 1941.
+In June 1937, Capt Shapley entered the Junior Course at the Marine Corps Schools in Quantico and completed the course in May 1938.
+He was then assigned to San Francisco, California as aide-de-camp to the commanding general of the Department of the Pacific, a position he held until July 1939.
+Following this assignment, he served as the Operations, Training, and Intelligence Officer for the Department of the Pacific until May 1940.
+In June 1940, he transferred to Hawaii, where he took command of the Marine Detachment aboard the USS Arizona.
+Shapley was promoted to major in August 1941.